argriffing/phyly/examples/JC.long.branch/README.md

 [finite differences](https://en.wikipedia.org/wiki/Difference_quotient)?
 Is it when branch lengths are large?"

+The short answer is yes,
+the double-precision finite-difference estimate of the derivative of the log likelihood with respect to the length of a branch will be zero if the branch is very long.

 For an extremely simple tree
 consisting of only a single branch with observations at both endpoints, and assuming a Jukes-Cantor process,